HelmholtzAI-FZJ/torchrun_jsc/README.md

 of functionality to achieve that the correct address is used for
 rendezvousing:
-1. PyTorch ≥3: Monkey-patch the function used to obtain the rendezvous hostname and the function setting up rendezvous metadata and emit a warning.
+1. PyTorch ≥3: Monkey-patch the function used to obtain the rendezvous hostname, the function setting up rendezvous metadata, the function setting up node metadata, and emit a warning.
-2. PyTorch ≥2.4 <3: Monkey-patch the function used to obtain the rendezvous hostname and the function setting up rendezvous metadata.
+2. PyTorch ≥2.5 <3: Monkey-patch the function used to obtain the rendezvous hostname, the function setting up rendezvous metadata, and the function setting up node metadata.
 (With minor differences in the patching depending on the PyTorch version.)
+3. PyTorch ≥2.4 <2.5: Monkey-patch the function used to obtain the rendezvous hostname and the function setting up rendezvous metadata.
+(With minor differences in the patching depending on the PyTorch version.)
-3. PyTorch ≥1.9 <2.4: Monkey-patch the function used to obtain the rendezvous hostname.
+4. PyTorch ≥1.9 <2.4: Monkey-patch the function used to obtain the rendezvous hostname.
-4. PyTorch <1.9: If this package is somehow installed for a non-matching PyTorch version, it will error out because the `torchrun` API does not exist in these versions.
+5. PyTorch <1.9: If this package is somehow installed for a non-matching PyTorch version, it will error out because the `torchrun` API does not exist in these versions.